SabakiHQ/crdt-gametree/README.md

 }
 ~~~

 will result in `"Hello cruel world.
 How are you?"`.
-If you specify a string as `change`, we will automatically generate a minimal collaborative text change object in the background.
+If you specify a string as `change`, we will perform a diff between the old string and the new one, and automatically generate a minimal collaborative text change object for you in the background.